ECON3323 Business and the Environment

-- Level 3 core unit in the Natural Resource Management major sequence
+- Level 3 core unit in the Environmental Science and Management; Environmental Management major sequences

 - Level 3 elective

-- Students are able to (1) critically analyse environmental management practices of private businesses; (2) use and interpret a variety of environmental management decision tools; and (3) demonstrate understanding of key concepts and tools for analysing environmental management by business; (4) use powerful database search tools; and (5) demonstrate understanding of the principles for designing experiments to study key aspects of business behaviour.
+- Students are able to (1) critically analyse environmental management practices of private businesses; (2) use a variety of environmental management decision tools; (3) demonstrate understanding of key concepts and tools for analysing environmental management by business; (4) use powerful database search tools; and (5) demonstrate understanding of the principles for designing experiments to study key aspects of business behaviour.

 - Indicative assessments in this unit are as follows: (1) project; (2) online quizzes; and (3) final examination.
 Further information is available in the unit outline.